Coming to Japan for the first time comes with a difficult decision: where exactly in this amazing country do you go first?

-While Tokyo and Osaka are only 500km apart, the differences between the two can make it seem like they’re at opposite ends of the country.
-Tokyo is known for its liveliness and dynamism, while Osaka is considered to be more carefree and relaxed.
+While Tokyo and Osaka are only 500km apart, the differences can make it seem like they’re at opposite ends of the country.
+Tokyo is known for its liveliness and dynamism, while Osaka is oft considered more carefree and relaxed.

 1. Appearance & Sightseeing

 Visually, there are few places in the world like Tokyo.
-It’s a huge metropolis soaked in neon light and its relationship with technology is on show at every turn.
-While Osaka has a few similarities, its buildings, architecture and streets have more traditional character to them.
+It’s a huge metropolis soaked in neon light, and its relationship with technology is on show at every turn.
+While Osaka has a few similarities, its buildings, architecture, and streets have a more traditional character.

-Both cities have a number of unique locations and heritage sites, so you’ll be spoilt for choice no matter which city you’re in.
+Both Tokyo and Osaka have a number of unique locations and heritage sites, so you’ll be spoilt for choice no matter which city you’re in.

-Osaka is slightly less touristy and more catered towards those who want to explore.
-If it’s cultural history you’re interested in, you’ll find hundreds of sacred temples and shrines in Osaka, including the ancient Osaka Castle.
-Abeno Harukas, the tallest building in Japan, is eleven floors of shops, restaurants, museums and an observatory deck with the best view of Osaka in the city.
+Osaka is slightly less touristy in some ways, and more catered towards those who want to explore.
+If it’s cultural history you’re interested in, you’ll find hundreds of sacred temples and shrines in Osaka, plus the ancient Osaka Castle.
+Abeno Harukas, the tallest building in Japan, has eleven floors of shops, restaurants, museums, and an observatory deck with the best view of Osaka in the city.

 No matter where you are in Japan, you’ll never be bored, but is there much difference in entertainment between Japan’s two biggest cities?

-If we’re talking large-scale attractions, Tokyo Disneyland and Fuji-Q, the two most popular theme parks in the country, both of which are easily commutable via central Tokyo.
+If we’re talking large-scale attractions, Tokyo Disneyland and Fuji-Q Highland, two of the most popular theme parks in the country, are both easily commutable via central Tokyo.
 Hello Kitty fans will be in heaven too, since Sanrio Puroland (Hello Kitty Land), is only an hour away too.

-Osaka has its own otaku hub in Nipponbashi, sure to satisfy your pop culture cravings.
-There’s a number of amusement parks in the city too, including the famous Universal Studios Japan (a 30-minute trip from Central Osaka) and Mentai Park ATC.
+Osaka has its own otaku hub in Nippombashi, sure to satisfy your pop culture cravings.
+There’s a number of amusement parks in the city too, including the famous Universal Studios Japan, home to Super Nintendo World (a 30-minute trip from Central Osaka) and Mentai Park ATC.

 Dotonbori, known as ‘the bridge heart of Osaka’ is another place sure to keep you enthralled.
 It’s a lively street full of restaurants, bars and stores, with the iconic Dotonbori canal running parallel along.